Israel Must Prevent Genocidal Acts In Gaza: UN Court - UrduPoint

 The October 7 attack resulted in the death of around 1,140 people in Israel, according to an AFP tally based on official Israeli figures.

-At least 26,083 Palestinians, around 70 percent of them women, young children and adolescents, have been killed in the Gaza Strip in Israeli bombardments and ground offensive since then, according to Gaza's health ministry.
+At least 26,083 Palestinians, around 70 percent of them women, young children and adolescents, have been killed in the Gaza Strip in Israeli bombardments and ground offensive since then, according to the Hamas government's health ministry.

+The court also said Israel should preserve any possible evidence that could later be used in the wider case to decide whether genocide was taking place.

+Israel also has to report back within one month on the measures it is taking to conform to the ICJ orders.

 Recent Stories